 * Please note that the web site is not complete and may show props that are no longer in our inventory.

 There is a comprehensive stock of costume pieces (shoes, coats, dresses, shirts, suits, pants and skirts) and accessories available to borrow or rent.
 Items used for class projects can be borrowed free of charge.
-In general a deposit will only be required for those costume pieces deemed “highly” valuable by the Theatre and Performance programme.
+In general a deposit will only be required for those costume pieces deemed “highly” valuable by the Theatre and Performance program.

 In order to borrow or rent a costume piece, please contact Nadine Grant via email at least 3 weeks prior to the day you require the item(s).
-You will need to meet with Sharon to discuss your project and what you would like to borrow/rent.
+You will need to meet with Nadine to discuss your project and what you would like to borrow/rent.
 Individual students are responsible for their own costume needs for class exercises.
-Students are also responsible to set a date and time with Sharon for the return of borrowed/rented costumes.
+Students are also responsible to set a date and time with Nadine for the return of borrowed/rented costumes.

-All items borrowed/rented are at the discretion of the Head of Wardrobe and/or Production Manager of the Theatre and Performance programme.
+All items borrowed/rented are at the discretion of the Head of Wardrobe and/or Production Manager of the Theatre and Performance program.
 The Head of Wardrobe reserves the right not to allow pieces to go out if they may be needed for any of our productions, or if they are too fragile to be worn.